JackyC313/abletoapp/readme.md

     * These questions are sorted by ones they can answer and the rest are ones that have been answered
     * Each question would have links on them
         * Unanswered questions links lets the user answer the question
-        * Answered questions links lets the user see the results of the question (Note: This is unavailble for unanswered questions to give incentive for users to answer it so they can see the results)
+        * Answered questions links lets the user see the results of the question (Note: If for some reason, a user decided to "hack" the url to see question results when they haven't answered the question yet, it is still unavailable to give incentive for users to answer it so they can actually see the results.)
 3. If a user chooses to answer a question, they are present the question with the multiple answers and a submit button.
     * They are required to pick an answer to submit
-    * Once there is a valid submission, they are brough back to the dashboard with the status of the submission
+    * Once there is a valid submission, they are brought to the question results page with the status of the submission
 4. If the user chooses to see the question results, there would be a graph showing the number of people having the answers for each choice (similar to a poll results graph)

 ## Development Outline